zmahfuz0613/api-exercise-/README.md

 Pull Request when done.

-Deploy your server app to MongoDB Atlass and Heroku.
+Deploy your app to MongoDB Atlas and Heroku.
 > include the heroku deployment URL in your Pull Request description